WolfgangMehner/vim-plugins/matlab-support/README.md

 ================================================================================

 * Fritz Mehner (vim.org user name: mehner) for a number of things:
-  - His plug-ins (bash-support, c-support, perl-support, ...) provided the inspiration and model for this plug-in and the utilized template support.
+  - his plug-ins (bash-support, c-support, perl-support, ...) provided the inspiration and model for this plug-in and the utilized template support
-  - Parts of the documentation and other material (including the 'ADDITIONAL TIPS' above) are taken from his plug-ins as well.
+  - parts of the documentation and other material (including the 'ADDITIONAL TIPS' above) are taken from his plug-ins as well

-* Sameer Sheorey (sameer0s) and Fabrice Guy (Fabrice)
+* Sameer Sheorey (sameer0s) and Fabrice Guy (Fabrice):
-  - for demonstrating how to use mlint with Vim.
+  - for demonstrating how to use mlint with Vim

 For a complete list of people who made contributions to this plug-in,